Netflix/falcor/documentation/router.md

 "genrelist[{integers}].titles[{integers}]"
 ~~~

-All of these routes will retrieve their information from the recommendation service.
+Each of these routes will retrieve their information from the recommendation service.
 The recommendationService's getGenreList method returns a Promise that resolves to the current user's list of genres, each of which contains a personalized list of titles based on their preferences.
 Here's an example usage of getGenreList:

 ~~~js
 recommendationService.